Overview

 To create an invoice from your quote/estimate, click "Create Invoice from Quote/Estimate" and you'll be shown the Add Costs screen with the Quote/Estimate tab selected.

 Next, choose how you would like to invoice out your quote/estimate.
-There are three main options: Invoice out a percentage, invoice remainder of the quote/estimate, or invoice out sections.
+There are three main options: Invoice out a percentage, invoice the remainder of the quote/estimate, or invoice out sections.

 Invoice out a percentage of the currently accepted quote or estimate on the job.
 This will add a single combined line item to the invoice for the amount specified.